FAQsUpdated Saturday December 22, 2018 by Donnie Snyder.

 Q: Who needs to attend Try-outs?

-A: In order to be eligible to be included in the player draft for a non-competitive team, a player must participate in at least one complete scheduled try-out.
-In order to be eligible to be included in the player draft for a competitive team, a player must participate in at least two complete scheduled try-outs.
+A: In order to be eligible to be included in the player draft a player must participate in at least one complete scheduled try-out.
 Before being allowed to participate in a try-out, the player must have a paid registration on file.
 Pre-tee ball and Tee Ball divisions do not need to attend a tryout.